 Wearing a Blazer in a Casual Way

 A blazer can up the style of a casual weekend look to preppy.
 The outfit inspiration below pairs a sweater hoodie and jeans with the tailored jacket.
-Add heels, a necklace, and you achieve a pretty preppy style look.
+Add heels, a necklace for a pretty preppy look.

 Blazers and Tops

-In the look above, I wore a hoodie as a top.
-The eternal American Classic style is the white button-down or T-shirt.
-Try a Euro Chic Style option and wear your blazer with a crewneck knit sweater and scarf or a knit turtleneck sweater.
+The eternal American Classic style is the white button-down or T-shirt with blazer and jeans.
+Try a Euro Chic Style option and wear your piece with a crewneck sweater and scarf or a turtleneck sweater.
 Take your inspiration from Julia Roberts who made the combination of hounds tooth blazer with black turtleneck sweater an iconic look.

-For going out a camisole or corset look attractive and sexy.
+Pair the garment with a camisole or corset for an attractive and sexy look for going out.
 However, wearing a camisole is a thin balance to not look like a leftover from the 1980s.
 If you choose a camisole as top, make sure all pieces read today and not yesterdecade.

 What to Consider When You Style a Blazer with a Dress